The relative minimal model program for excellent algebraic spaces and analytic spaces in equal characteristic zero: Grothendieck duality, dualizing complexes, and GAGA

 We then have the commutative diagram

-where the left and right vertical arrows are quasi-isomorphisms by the inductive hypothesis.
-By \cite[Proposition 1.1.11]{BBD82}, we see the middle vertical arrow is a quasi-isomorphism.
+with exact rows where the left and right vertical arrows are quasi-isomorphisms by the inductive hypothesis.
+By \cite[Chapitre II, Corollaire 1.2.3]{Ver67}, we see the middle vertical arrow is a quasi-isomorphism.
 This shows \eqref{eq:dbfullyfaithful} is an isomorphism when $\sG$ is concentrated in one degree and $* = b$.
 When $* = +$, the argument above shows that

 is an isomorphism for all $n$, and hence \eqref{eq:dbfullyfaithful} is an isomorphism when $\sG$ is concentrated in one degree and $* = +$.
-To show \eqref{eq:dbfullyfaithful} is an isomorphism for general $\sF$ and general $\sG$ when $* = b$, we repeat the same argument inducing on the length of $\sG$.
+To show \eqref{eq:dbfullyfaithful} is an isomorphism for general $\sF$ and general $\sG$ when $* = b$, we repeat the same argument by induction on the length of $\sG$.
 The case when $\sG$ is concentrated in one degree was shown above.
 If $n$ is the smallest degree where $\mathbf{h}^n(\sG) \ne 0$, the exact triangle

 yields the commutative diagram